B'Day: Legacy

 According to an editor of web publication The Boombox in an article published on September 4, 2016, to celebrate the tenth anniversary of the release of B'Day, the album was a "monumental moment for music fans worldwide and would elevate Beyoncé from princess-in-waiting to a full-fledged queen in the musical landscape".
 The editor also called the album Beyoncé's "most liberating body of work and its impact still echoes ten years later".
-In an article published by Revolt on the same day, B'Day was called Beyoncé's "first REAL visual album", as she would later release two "visual albums" Beyoncé (2013) and Lemonade (2016), and as almost every song from B'Day had an accompanying music video, which was "something we hadn't seen before".
-The same day, website EST. 1997 published an article about B'Day as well, and wrote that the album's singles became "essential parts" of pop culture, also writing that "Get Me Bodied" is "now cemented as one of those songs that gets played by a DJ to get the crowd dancing at a wedding".
+In an article published by Revolt on the same day, B'Day was called Beyoncé's "first REAL visual album", noting that she would later release two "visual albums", Beyoncé (2013) and Lemonade (2016), and that almost every song from B'Day had an accompanying music video, which was "something we hadn't seen before".
+That same day, the website EST. 1997 published an article writing that the album's singles became "essential parts" of pop culture, and that "Get Me Bodied" is "now cemented as one of those songs that gets played by a DJ to get the crowd dancing at a wedding".

-The website also wrote an article about B'Day Anthology Video Album on April 3, 2017, the tenth anniversary of its release, also calling it Beyoncé's first "visual album" and stating that it "laid the groundwork for Beyoncé to become the pioneering visual artist she is revered to as today."
-Billboard published "Beyoncé's Best Fashion Moments from Her Decade-Old 'B'Day Anthology Video Album'" on the same day, the list in which editor Da'Shan Smith commented on ten best outfits Beyoncé wore in the music videos, stating: "The project has delivered audiences some of the singer's most iconic looks.
+On April 3, 2017, the tenth anniversary of its release, the website published an article about B'Day Anthology Video Album, calling it Beyoncé's first "visual album" and stating that it "laid the groundwork for Beyoncé to become the pioneering visual artist she is revered to as today."
+Billboard published "Beyoncé's Best Fashion Moments from Her Decade-Old 'B'Day Anthology Video Album'" on the same day, a list in which editor Da'Shan Smith commented on the ten best outfits Beyoncé wore in the music videos, stating: "The project has delivered audiences some of the singer's most iconic looks.
 In every frame she appears in, Beyoncé oozes a radiant confidence, wearing stunning outfits and costumes to match."
-Vibe published a list in which Smith ranked all thirteen music videos from the worst to the best, stating: "B'Day Video Anthology Album must be heralded as an important pop culture artifact.
+Vibe published a list in which Smith ranked all thirteen music videos from worst to best, stating: "B'Day Video Anthology Album must be heralded as an important pop culture artifact.
 As expressed before, it's the birther of Beyoncé's passion for providing fans visual sequences they need to tell an album's story.
 Imagine a B'Day without its Anthology—although the go-go and funk infused tracks already made an impression upon audio listens only, the visuals made the record pop to life."